-There is a lot of misinformation out there regarding acne treatments so we wanted to debunk and give you honest advice here:
+There is a lot of misinformation out there regarding how to treat acne so we wanted to debunk and give you honest advice here:

 Q: Do I need to see a dermatologist or aesthetician?